WATCH(1) | User Commands | WATCH(1) |

 watch - Keep an eye on a command output.

-The watch utility executes a command repeatedly every "user-defined" seconds.
+The watch utility executes a command repeatedly every seconds seconds.
 This allows you to watch a program output change over the time.

 It accepts the following options:

-It can be very useful when backuping some disc and needing to see
+It can be very useful when backing up a disk and you need to see

 how many files were already copied.

-Lets suppose you're copying a disc from a terminal and, in another, you want
+Let's suppose you're copying a disk from a terminal and, in another, you want

 to keep an eye at du(1) output to see every minute if the file size